vtermanis/jena/MOVE_ME_DynamicACL_notes.md

    }
    ```
     - **Note**: An invalid or missing `#pragma` or one without any graphs specified all result in no graphs being visible.
     - Why does the proposal read the set of allowed graphs from a preamble/comment in the query rather than either an HTTP header or a URL parameter?
-Because both of these have fairly low maximum size expectations (by REST servers) such that it's not feasible to store 100s or graph URIs in them.
+Because both of these have fairly low maximum size expectations (by REST servers) such that it's not feasible to store 100s of graph URIs in them.

 3. When the query is executed, access is restricted to the previously provided set of graphs
     - **Note**: The dynamic behaviour only applies to SPARQL queries, not [GSP](https://www.w3.org/TR/sparql11-http-rdf-update).
 If a GSP request is made, no graphs are visible.